omersafakoglu/arimaforthyaois/README.md

 ## Dataset

 This project utilizes historical price data for the THYAO.IS stock.
-Data can be downloaded from Yahoo Finance or another reliable source.
+Data can be downloaded from Yahoo Finance

 ## Model Development

 The ARIMA model is developed through the following steps:

-Data preprocessing.
+1.Data preprocessing.

-Determining model parameters (p, d, q).
+2.Determining model parameters (p, d, q).

-Training the model.
+3.Training the model.

-Making predictions.
+4.Making predictions.

 ## Results